Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Results

-Figure \ref{fig:roc} shows an ROC curve for the task of identifying false attributions using a threshold.
-This analysis can help evaluate acceptable trade-offs, which can then assist in choosing a threshold.
-From these experiments, we can conclude several things.
-First, while there are cases in which out of world samples may be mistaken as belonging to one of the suspect programmers by using this techique, these cases are rare.
-In these experiments, as we increased the threshold we started with a few dramatic cuts to the percentage of out of world samples above the the threshold, correctly identifying over 90\% of such samples in only a few increments for even the harder problem of single sample attribution and then continuing to identify about 97\% and then over 99\% in the next few increments.
-In all of these experiments, while raising the threshold causes us to doubt correct classifications, it allows us to correctly identify incorrect classifications and out of world samples more quickly.
+In all of these experiments, while raising the threshold causes us to doubt correct classifications, it allows us to correctly identify incorrect classifications and out of world samples more quickly than we reject correct attributions.
 While we observe that our technique cannot completely separate correctly classified samples from either incorrectly attributed samples or out of world samples, we can use it to easily find trade-offs that allow us to identify most out of world samples and to trust our remaining attributions to a high degree.
-It is also notable that our results suggest that the reason it is hard to separate correctly attributable samples from out of world samples is not because it is hard to identify out of world samples but because some samples are harder to attribute than others.
-We can also observe that easier problems allow for lower confidence thresholds and fewer correct attributions misidentified as incorrect attributions, with the threshold for 5 or 7 sample account attribution requiring classifier confidence of only half that needed for single sample attribution with similar results.
+It is also notable that our results suggest that the reason it is hard to separate correctly attributable samples from out of world samples is not because it is hard to identify most of the out of world samples but because some samples are harder to attribute than others.
+We can also observe that easier problems allow for lower confidence thresholds and fewer correct attributions misidentified as incorrect attributions, with the threshold for 10 sample account attribution requiring classifier confidence of only about half that needed for single sample attribution with similar results.